Signature Loans vs. Payday Loans – What’s Right for Me?

 - It takes longer to be approved for a signature loan – Because the lender must process your application and check your credit, it can take days to be approved for a signature loan.

-If you don’t need your cash right away and you have a good credit score, signature loans may be cheaper in the long run.
+If you don’t need your cash right away and you have a good credit score.
 But if you need emergency cash right away, a payday loan is your best bet.

 Know Which Loan Is Right for You!